Saoke1219/syriatel_churn/README.md

 ![CFM_logistic_regression](https://github.com/Saoke1219/syriatel_churn/assets/144167777/4b8c12cf-0142-4319-9462-28dc776b647b)

+Accuracy Score (0.8993)
+F1 Score (0.21739)
+Recall Score (0.12195)
+Precision Score (1.0)

-Accuracy Score (0.8993):An accuracy of 0.8993 suggests that the model correctly predicted the churn status of approximately 89.9% of the customers in the testing set.
-F1 Score (0.21739):A low F1 score of 0.21739 indicates that the model's accuracy in predicting both churn and non-churn customers is relatively poor.
-Recall Score (0.12195):A recall score of 0.12195 means that the model correctly identified only about 12.2% of the churn cases in the testing set.
-Precision Score (1.0):A precision score of 1.0 suggests that when the model predicts a customer will churn, it is always correct.
+A precision score of 1.0 suggests that when the model predicts a customer will churn, it is always correct.
 However, this high precision score seems unusual and may indicate overfitting or imbalanced data.

 ## Decision Tree Model
 ```